 Wade from beautiful waterfalls into a mountain stream, or go swimming in the pond at the end of the stream.
 Sleep in a log cabin and listen for the dinner bell.
 Learn about plants and animals in the hills, streams and forests of north Georgia.
+You can do all this forests of north Georgia.
 You can do all this at Wahsega 4-H Center near Dahlonega, and challenge yourself on the zip line and other adventure activities, too!